kevinp972/rdd-credit-limit/README.md

 #### Motivation

 Many banks use a **Markov Decision Process (MDP)** framework with bucketing algorithms to assign credit limits based on credit scores.
-These buckets impose fixed thresholds that may not capture true behavioral responses near the cutoff.
+These buckets impose thresholds that may not capture true behavioral responses near the cutoff.

 RDD offers a quasi-experimental design that helps banks validate whether a threshold jump meaningfully impacts outcomes, and more importantly, whether that jump reflects **optimal business value**.